 A bristly welcome mat is for more than decoration; it’s intended for users to wipe their feet on before entering the house.
 If you’ve only ever used a welcome mat when your feet are wet or muddy, start doing it every time you take your shoes off.
 You’ll have less dust and dirt to clean from your shoes.

 Air purifiers can reduce the amount of pollen, smoke, and dust in the air.
-For someone with a pollen or dust allergy, an air purifier is a must.
-There are a lot of air purifier types to choose from, so here’s a quick breakdown.
+An air purifier is a must for someone with pollen or dust allergy.
+There are many air purifier types to choose from, so here’s a quick breakdown.

 - UVGI filters: UVGI stands for ultraviolet germicidal irradiation, which is supposed to be able to rid the air of fungal, bacterial, and viral spores through UV.
 Their effectiveness varies depending on the bacteria or fungus species in question.